Note: A reprint of an article from 2013 by Steve Olinger (SJO)

 Several issues compound the problem:

 No one single vendor can deal with distributing data to/from all platforms used.
 If a disaster hits one or more branches, significant time and effort will be lost.
-Every day, IT staff spends a significant amount of time changing scripts and making manual changes in order to deal with data distribution.
+Every day, the IT staff spends a substantial amount of time changing scripts and making manual changes to deal with data distribution.

-The vendors solutions do not inter-operate with each other, making it necessary to purchase solutions from all vendors.
-Once in a while the network becomes congested or interrupted and data may be delayed or may need to be retransmitted.
+The vendors’ solutions do not inter-operate with each other, making it necessary to purchase solutions from all vendors.
+Once in awhile, the network becomes congested or interrupted.
+Data may be delayed, or the system may need to retransmit it.

 Therefore the company will have:

 - Islands and silos within the company that will not be able to access or share data

 - Significant duplication of efforts and costs (c) considerable management overhead

 - Redundant efforts to learn the solutions from multiple vendors and

 - Risk of non-compliance with Service Level Agreements or Regulations.